ScarletStudy/DGS1-3DS-Release/README.md

 *If you follow this guide and do not experiment, this is **perfectly safe**.
 Ask on the FTI Discord (https://discord.gg/3nYQ9aG) in #dai-gyakuten-saiban if you need help or assistance.*

 1. Download the latest release from this repository: https://github.com/ScarletStudy/DGS1-3DS-Release/releases/latest
-2. Extract the release to the root of your 3DS SD Card.
+2. Extract the release to the root of your 3DS SD Card. `DGS1-Patcher.firm` goes into `sd:/luma/payloads/`, `DGS1-PatchData-v2.X.X.bps` goes into `sd:/3DS/ScarletStudy/`.
 3. Hold START while booting your 3DS and choose `DGS1-Patcher` from the menu. **Make sure you see the Great Ace Attorney logo on the top screen before you proceed - if you don't see it, start over or ask on Discord**, then press A to begin patching.
 If you don't see the Great Ace Attorney logo on the top screen, you probably booted into GodMode9 or a different payload by mistake.
 Turn off your 3DS and try again.
 4. Patching will take about two minutes.
 After it is complete, press A again and your 3DS will restart.
 5. Launch FBI and navigate to `SD:/3DS/ScarletStudy/DGS1-English-v2.X.X.cia`, then install it.